 Pursuing a master’s degree is a logical step for some graduates: it allows you to specialize in your field and gain expert advice from career specialists.
 It can also increase your chances of receiving a higher salary and climbing up the career ladder faster, but, most importantly, it can help you grow as a person and learn soft skills that can be transferred to any workplace.

 The problem, however, is that applying for a postgraduate course can be tricky and many graduates are put off by the entire process before they even begin.
-There really is nothing to be intimidated about, though – and this easy-to-follow guide will walk you through all the steps to make sure you have a killer application to successfully join your desired master’s programme.
+There really is nothing to be intimidated about, though — and this easy-to-follow guide will walk you through all the steps to make sure you have a killer application to successfully join your desired master’s degree program.

-1. Know When to Apply
+1. Know when to apply

 Applying with ample time is key when it comes to your graduate degree; most deadlines for postgraduate courses that begin in September or October are in June.
 It’s imperative not to wait until the last moment to apply if you want to ensure you get accepted.
 You’ll also need time to sort out your finances, accommodation, travel arrangements and a visa if you’re an international student.

-2. Start Your Application
+2. Start your application

-In the UK, applications can be made online, directly to your chosen institute, although the UCAS and UKPASS services provide a centralised admission page for a number of universities and colleges.
+In the UK, applications can be made online, directly to your chosen institute, although the UCAS and UKPASS services provide a centralized admission page for a number of universities and colleges.
 You could also download the application form from their website or request one by post if you don’t want to apply online.

-There are no limits to the number of applications you make but due to a time constraint, you’ll probably be limited to a maximum of eight applications.
-If you’ve sent your application but realised you left off some important information, don’t panic!
-It can be altered through the institute’s admissions office – you’ll just need to contact them and explain that you would like to submit a replacement application or include some supporting documents.
+There are no limits to the number of applications you make, but due to a time constraint, you’ll probably be limited to a maximum of eight applications.
+If you’ve sent your application but realized you left off some important information, don’t panic!
+It can be altered through the institute’s admissions office — you’ll just need to contact them and explain that you would like to submit a replacement application or include some supporting documents.

-3. Meet the Entry Requirements
+3. Meet the entry requirements